silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 machines by removing the digits 6-9.
 Our wheels would be smaller and our instruction lists would be shorter.
 If we remove more digits, we can make things simpler still!
 Let's remove digits until we're left with the bare minimum: 0 and 1.
-We now have 2 digits so this is called base 2 A.K.A. "binary".
+We now have 2 digits so this is called base 2 AKA "binary".
 Counting in binary works just like it does in other bases, but can get a little confusing because we can't count very far before we run out of digits.
 For an example, follow along as we count from 0 to 31 in binary: